irobot-ros/ros2-performance/proposals/intraprocess_communication.md

    for eventual late-joiners.

 ## Future works

+ - Since there is one ring buffer per `Subscription` and each `Subscription` has only a callback that does not change, it is possible, while creating the `Subscription`, to choose whether the ring buffer has to store `std::shared_ptr<MessageT>` or `std::unique_ptr<MessageT>`.
+This allows to improve the performances in cases when a `Publisher` with `volatile` durability publishes a message giving up its ownership.
+In the proposed implementation only `std::shared_ptr<MessageT>` are stored, so each `Subscription` that wants ownership requires to create a new message.
+   On the other hand, directly storing `std::unique_ptr<MessageT>` for these `Subscription`s allows to move the ownership of the published message to one of the `Subscription`, thus saving a copy of the message.

  - Depending on the size of `MessageT`, storing a `std::shared_ptr<MessageT>` may not be the most efficient
    solution: if the message size is very small, it should be possible to directly store copies of the messages